haushouse/bento/_works/adobe-x-airbnb.md

 ## Flowchart

 Simplifying the interface was a key goal in this project.
 To achieve this, I flattened and combined pages to reduce the use of the back button.

-{% include caption.html sideBySide=false url="/assets/images/airbnb_before.png" description="First iteration" %}
+{% include caption.html sideBySide=false url="/assets/images/airbnb_before.png" title="placeholder" description="First iteration" %}

 ## Iterations